 David is proud of the work that he is personally overseeing on the property, and rightly so.
 He has both preserved the estate’s unique heritage yet introduced state of the art facilities and wine making equipment to the property as well as set about micromanaging the vineyards – all while building a lifestyle for himself and at the same time ultimately creating a beautiful environment for visiting guests.

 One needs to look no further than the inside of the winery to see that their wine making team is focused on quality.
 Each of the small lot tanks have built in pumps which can be controlled and programmed to do pump-overs anytime of the day or night (built in pumps certainly are a time saver for employees).
 In addition, these tanks have multiple points at which the temperature can be controlled.
 These tanks do not necessarily handle all their fermentation’s – they also ferment small lots in puncheons and barrels as needed.
 Control across the board is the key here – and it is the control of the details in wine making that is is so integral from when the fruit first arrives through to when it is bottled.
+2013 was their inaugural vintage.

 Select Wines

-2013 was their inaugural release.
-The focus is currently on two primary varietals – Sauvignon Blanc and Cabernet Sauvignon.
 The 2013 Sinegal Estate Sauvignon Blanc was sourced from the estate – but then it was determined it was growing in an area better suited for red varieties, so these vines were removed, and new plantings were made in the back of the property.
-While not far from these original plantings – the new home for their Sauvignon Blanc features different soils and is growing in a cooler part of the property.
+While not far from these original plantings, the present home for their Sauvignon Blanc features different soils and is growing in a cooler part of the property.
+The wine making team has been experimenting with the style of this variety since 2013 with subsequent vintages seeing more oak – especially using the slightly longer ‘cigar’ shaped barrels (valuing the extra surface area for maximizing complexities including textural feel imparted from aging the wine on the lees in these particular barrels).

-The wine making team has been experimenting with the style of this varietal since 2013 with subsequent vintages seeing more oak – especially using the slightly longer ‘cigar’ shaped barrels (valuing the extra surface area for maximizing complexities including textural feel imparted from aging the wine on the lees in these particular barrels).
 The 2014 Sauvignon Blanc shows aromas of lemon lime, gooseberry, citrus blossom and tantalizing nuances of both of freshly mowed and dried grass (think of these aromas on a warm dry summer’s day).
 This wine is balanced on the palate with flavors of melon and citrus; it is lively, flavorful and shows very good acidity perhaps tempered slightly by the additional oak in this vintage (vs the 2013).
 Texturally it is soft and rounded on the palate – almost velvety.

 Phenolics (color, tannins and mouth feel) are very important in their wine making program – both in the vineyard and in the winery.
 Maceration on the red wines is often 8-10 days – with sometimes up to 20 days.
-The 2013 Sinegal Estate Cabernet Sauvignon (at this level of wine making is priced reasonably and was sold out at the time of our tasting).
-It shows very dark in the glass and is aromatically powerful with rich fruit (blackberry & raspberry) complemented by toasted cedar, darker chocolate and vanilla.
-The wine is plush on the palate and is well balanced for being so young.

-The 2013 Sinegal Estate Reserve Cabernet Sauvignon is a bigger and a more opulent wine – and is introduced to different oak during its aging then the primary Cabernet Sauvignon but visually it is just as dark.
+The 2013 Sinegal Estate Reserve Cabernet Sauvignon is a bigger and a more opulent wine; it is aged in different oak as compared to the primary Sinegal Estate Cabernet Sauvignon.
+Visually it is just as dark.
 Aromatically it shows darker fruit including black currant and blackberry framed by prominent toasted oak aromas.
-While initially velvet on the palate, it quickly gains in complexity with good depth of flavor.
-For a big wine it holds a nice balance of fruit, acidity and structure.
+While initially it sports a velvet texture upon entry, the palate quickly becomes more complex in terms of both flavor and texture.
+For a robust bottling it features a pleasing balance of fruit, acidity and structure.
+Certain visual extras complement this inaugural Reserve wine; it is packaged in a premium walnut wood box and each bottle is individually numbered.

 Note the number ‘1403’ on the bottles.
 With the help of several entities, David counted every single step to making wine at Sinegal Estate – from vineyard to winery to consumer.
 He enlisted the help of various mapping and other data collecting software to arrive at this auspicious number!
-While this number is a good assessment of the steps needed for Sinegal Estate; there is plenty of room for both art and science in a number such as this – and it of course would vary from winery to winery.
+While this number is a good assessment of the steps needed for Sinegal Estate; there is plenty of room for both art and science in a number such as this – and it of course varies from winery to winery.

 —

-Interested buyers and collectors can join their estate list – three tiers are appropriately named after historic dates relating to the estate.
+Interested buyers and collectors can join their estate list; three tiers are appropriately named after historic dates relating to the estate.
 Tier 2013, named in honor of when the Sinegal’s purchased the property, Tier 1965 in honor of when the Jaeger’s purchased the property and Tier 1881 paying tribute to when vines were first planted on site and the age of the yellow Victorian home.

 Sinegal/Cathiard Lake